chasehaddleton/AdventofCode-2016/README.md

 All of these solutions would probably be faster if the output was calculated at the reading of input stage, but the issue here is that the solutions would then not be applicable to a real world equivalent scenario.

+## How to Run
+This code can be run without any command line arguments, simply modify Main.java to the given day and question to get the solution.